Brussels Airport-Zaventem railway station: History

+Early history

-The station was opened in 1958 in the old airport building, mainly for the universal exposition in Brussels.
+A first open-air station was opened in 1955, creating a rail link between Brussels-Central railway station and Melsbroek Air Base.
+A second, underground station was opened in 1958 in the old airport building, to improve service to Brussels, which was hosting the 1958 Brussels World's Fair (Expo 58) that year.

+Development

 With the opening of a new airport terminal in 1994, the railway station was moved in 1998 to a new location inside the new building.
-Following the completion of the new Diabolo project, the station was extended in June 2012 to enhance the comfort and passengers experience.
+Following the completion of the new Diabolo project, the station was extended in June 2012 to enhance the comfort and passenger experience.
 The trains arrive and leave from level -2, with ticket desks on level -1.
-Passengers can go to the different floors in the airport and railway station by using a set of escalators and elevators, a couple of meters away of the platforms.
+Passengers can go to the different floors in the airport and railway station by using a set of escalators and lifts, a couple of metres away from the platforms.